 Finally, with Frederick, Clark went 1-7, 9.74 in 10 starts, giving up 51 hits and 42 walks in 44 1/3 innings.
 It’s a long way from his 2012 where he excelled at Bowie and Norfolk.
-But while he became a free agent November 5, it’s expected the Orioles will resign him.
+But while he became a free agent November 5, the Orioles resigned him to a minor league deal on January 7.

 Shorebird of the Week: April 21, 2011.